If you’re involved in a car accident, NEVER leave the scene before police arrive

 In cases like hit-and-run accidents, a judge may also order the negligent driver to pay punitive damages, which are intended to punish the driver for their behavior and deter similar actions in the future.
 In order to recover compensation, the plaintiff will need to prove that the driver’s actions or inactions caused the accident that resulted in their injuries.

-If a hit-and-run driver is eventually tracked down, they can be criminally charged with the following:
+When a hit-and-run driver is eventually tracked down, they can be criminally charged with the following:

 - For damage to personal property only, the offending driver can be charged with a misdemeanor in the second degree, which carries penalties of up to 60 days of jail time and a maximum $500 fine.